lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 Lesson #19 	Hv-subclauses without inversion

 Lesson #20 	How to feel about the inversion in general

+Lesson #21  Test youself in structuring the Danish sentence: main clause

+Lesson #22  Test youself in structuring the Danish sentence: subclauses

+Lesson #23  Test youself in structuring the Danish sentence: main clause & subclause in a complex sentence

 ## The video course will be available for full access from sokolova.dk starting from week 5 in 2022.